theKashey/react-focus-lock/README.md

 and we will do our best to earn your trust too!

 # Features
  - no keyboard control, everything is done watching a __focus behavior__, not emulating it.
-Thus works always and everywhere.
+Focus-Locks works for all cases including positive tab indexes.
  - React __Portals__ support.
 Even if some data is in outer space - it is [still in lock](https://github.com/theKashey/react-focus-lock/issues/19).
  - _Scattered_ locks, or focus lock groups - you can setup different isolated locks, and _tab_ from one to another.
  - Controllable isolation level.
  - variable size bundle.
-Uses sidecar to trim UI part to 1.5kb.
+Uses _sidecar_ to trim UI part down to 1.5kb.

-> 💡 __focus__ locks is only the first part, there are also __scroll lock__ and __text-to-speech__ lock
+> 💡 __focus__ locks is part of a bigger whole, consider __scroll lock__ and __text-to-speech__ lock
 you have to use to really "lock" the user.
 Try [react-focus-on](https://github.com/theKashey/react-focus-on) to archive everything above, assembled in the right order.